jgph91/Restaurant_chooser/README.md

 src/web_scraping.py -> web scraping fucntions for getting phones and range prices
 src/pdf.py -> function for printing out the results in pdf
 src/mail.py -> function for sending the pdf via mail
+input/TA_restaurants_curated.csv -> csv file with the data from trip advisor
+output/Best_restaurants -> pdf containing the results of your query in a table